Liver pâté: Scandinavia

 A popular everyday version is to spread cold leverpostej on a slice of rugbrød (Danish dark wholemeal rye bread) and eat it as a simple open-faced sandwich.
 More extravagant variations include the smørrebrød known as Dyrlægens natmad.
 Swedes often use it on crispbread.
 It may be topped with a variety of accompaniments, such as pickled beets or cucumbers, raw onions, fried onions, fried bacon or slices of fresh cucumber.

-Warm servings of leverpastej are eaten with either rugbrød or white bread and traditionally accompanied by pickled beets or gherkins and either fried bacon or sautéed mushrooms.
+Warm servings of leverpostej are eaten with either rugbrød or white bread and traditionally accompanied by pickled beets or gherkins and either fried bacon or sautéed mushrooms.

 In Denmark, leverpostej was introduced in 1847 by the Frenchman François Louis Beauvais in Copenhagen.
 At that time it was considered a luxury dish, and was expensive.
 Today, it is a common and affordable food item.
 In two 1992 surveys, Danes ranked leverpostej as their favorite sandwich topping.
 Stryhn's is one of the main producers in Denmark with 85,000 units produced daily.
 The company was established in 1945 on the isle of Amager, east of Copenhagen.
-For the past few decades, their Stryhns brand has been the most popular leverpostej in Denmark.
-In Denmark, leverpostej is almost always sold in aluminium trays; this way it can go right in the oven to be served hot if preferred by the consumer.